IMDC/Webmoti-Employ/electron/README.md

 ### Ruff

-Install this for linting and formatting Python code.
+Ruff is used for linting and formatting.

-Also if using VSCode, install the [extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).
+If using VSCode, install the Ruff [extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

+You can also install Ruff globally with `uv`:

 ```bash
 uv tool install ruff@latest